arup-group/elara/README.md

 **#** scenario.**name** *string* *(required)*

-The name of the scenario being processed, using when naming output files.
+The name of the scenario being processed, used to prefix output files.

 **#** scenario.**time_periods** *integer* *(required)*